nomy950/RAGDocumentRetrievalChatbot/README.md

 ## 🐞 Troubleshooting
 - **No API key found:** Make sure `.env` exists and contains `OPENAI_API_KEY`
 - **No documents found:** Check your folder path and file types
+- **No content from URL:** Make sure the URL is correct and the site is accessible
 - **Deprecation warnings:** Make sure all dependencies are up to date (`pip install -r requirements.txt`)
 - **Other errors:** Check the Streamlit sidebar for error messages